Azure/SaaS-Private-Connectivity/docs/tutorial/part1.md

 select * from customer;
 ```

 The result will return a value for the ExampleCustomer and pre-shared key.
 This pre-shared key will be used in the subsequent steps during this tutorial.
+NOTE:  The customerName will need to be the customerName entered into the Portal ordering screen in part 3 of this tutorial series.

 ## Create service principal